 The performing arts are taught by experienced and creative specialist teachers.
 In addition to weekly curriculum lessons in music and drama, boys are encouraged to participate in a range of extra-curricular activities.

-Visiting peripatetic teachers provide individual lessons on a wide range of instruments, singing and Lamda.
+Visiting peripatetic teachers provide individual lessons on a wide range of instruments and singing.
 Boys can also join Jazz Band, Wind Band and Brass Group and other opportunities to perform include the Junior Choir and School Orchestra in the Christmas and Summer Concerts.
 We encourage all pupils to contribute to the annual Junior Drama Production which takes place in the Spring term.

 Sport is carefully tailored to each age group and is very much focused on enjoyment, well-being and healthy competition.
 Boys in the Junior Section will be involved in fixtures in football, rugby, hockey and cricket.